GSP747

 - Now install the hello-friend-ng theme to provide a layout for your site.
 Enter the following commands in the Linux instance shell:

-You will see messages indicating that the theme has been cloned, as shown below.
+When complete, you see messages indicating that the theme has been cloned.

 - Remove the git files from the themes directory:

-- With the structure of the web site set up, you can now preview it.
+- With the web site structure set up, you can now preview it.
 Enter the command below to launch the site at TCP port 8080:

-Hugo will build the site and serve it for access on TCP port 8080 as shown in the figure below.
-The server will run until it is stopped by pressing CTRL+C.
+Hugo builds the site and serves it for access on TCP port 8080.
+The server runs until it is stopped by pressing CTRL+C.

 - Open a browser tab and browse to the external IP address at port 8080.
 Use the following URL, replacing